AnserBeg/soft-sme1/SALES_ORDER_SYSTEM_GUIDE.md

 - Shows totals and GST calculations
 - Professional formatting for customer communication

-This comprehensive guide covers all aspects of the SOFT SME Sales Order system, from basic creation to advanced troubleshooting.
+This comprehensive guide covers all aspects of the NEURATASK Sales Order system, from basic creation to advanced troubleshooting.
 The system is designed to enforce strict business rules while providing powerful sales order management capabilities for small to medium-sized businesses.